aalisa0/openBIManalyst_GRP2/README.md

 ## A4
-Video and written tutorial below on how to use the code from A3
+Video and written tutorial below on how to use the code from A3.
+The video can be found in the A3 folder as the only .mp4 file

 ## Summary